 November Events in San Francisco

-This is the short list of things worth planning a November trip.
+This is the short list of things that make it worth planning a November trip to San Francisco.

 - Dickens Fair: The weekend before Thanksgiving marks the beginning of a Dickens of a celebration at the Cow Palace.
 You might think you stepped into a time warp when you walk in the door of this fun celebration of Christmas past.